jpcano/jpcano.github.io/src/content/blog/elektor-stm32-edge-ai-contest.md

 Algorithms for pose detection of the wheel will be helpful, particularly in assessing accurate distances and angles in different features of the wheels regardless of their orientation.

-Most certainly I will need to curate a solid dataset of labeled watch wheels for training or fine-tuning purposes.
-My lightbox and macro camera along with the large inventory of old watch wheels I have in my workshop will be useful for this purpose.
+For training purposes we may generate a synthetic dataset of watch wheels with a parametric CAD software.

 ## Industry applications